hazelcast/hazelcast-nodejs-client/README.md

 # 6. Securing Client Connection

 This chapter describes the security features of Hazelcast Node.js client.
-These include using TLS/SSL for connections between members and between clients and members, and mutual authentication.
+These include using TLS/SSL for connections between members and between clients and members, mutual authentication and credentials.
 These security features require **Hazelcast IMDG Enterprise** edition.

 ### 6.1.
 TLS/SSL